MatchuPitchu/typescript-summary/Readme.md

   }
   ```

-- Optional Chaining: use question mark (?), that means if data exists access next property; if data in front of ? is undefined, then it will not access the property after AND not throw a runtime error
+- Optional Chaining: use question mark (?), that means if data exists access next property; if data in front of ? is undefined, then not access next property AND not throw runtime error

   ```TypeScript
   console.log(fetchedUserData?.job?.title)
   ```

-- Nullish Coalescing Operator "??": if value before is null OR undefined (Attention: NOT empty string, NOT zero), then fallback after is used
+- Nullish Coalescing Operator "??": if value before is null OR undefined (Attention: NOT empty string or zero), then use fallback

   ```TypeScript
   const storedData = userInput2 ??
 'DEFAULT';